 Since its launch, Uri L’Tzedek has positioned itself as a thought leader in the Jewish community.
 Our Social Justice Beit Midrash Program convenes Jewish educators, scholars, and cutting-edge activists to create a new hermeneutic that integrates traditional textual study and contemporary social needs.

 We have addressed the following topics (among many others):

 Uri L’Tzedek currently publishes a series of supplements which tie Jewish wisdom into our business lives, our daily lives, and the rhythm of the Jewish calendar year.
 The series was launched in Spring 2011 with the Uri L’Tzedek Food & Justice Haggadah Supplement to add a social justice element to the seder and Mah Ani: Self Reflection and Social Action for the High Holidays.
 Others include a supplement on Purim, Tisha b’Av, and business ethics.
 All of our publications can be found in our Social Justice Torah menu.

 II.
 Leadership Development

 Uri L’Tzedek has created different fellowships that train emerging adults with the skills necessary to become community organizers, social entrepreneurs, and change-agents.
 The Uri L’Tzedek Summer Fellowship is a transformative leadership program that combines innovative social activism with leadership development and Torah, while the semester long Amos Fellowship is a unique opportunity to take leadership roles in social justice campaigns.
 More info on our fellowships can be found under the Leadership Development menu.

-Uri L’Tzedek’s leadership has lead a community-wide advocacy campaign behalf of workers exploited and unjustly fired by Satmar owned Flaum’s Appetizing has created immense pressure for their management to agree to an equitable agreement.
+Uri L’Tzedek’s leadership has led a community-wide advocacy campaign behalf of workers exploited and unjustly fired by Satmar owned Flaum’s Appetizing, which has created immense pressure for their management to agree to an equitable agreement.